inhyuk-hwang/inhyuk-hwang.github.io/index.md

 Thanks for visiting my website!

-I’m a postdoctoral researcher at the Institute of Economic Research, Seoul National University.
+I'm an Associate Research Fellow at the National Assembly Futures Institute (NAFI), the think tank of the National Assembly of the Republic of Korea.
-My research focuses on health economics and demographic economics, exploring how disease crises and public policies affect health, healthcare utilization, and fertility decisions.
+My research focuses on health economics and population economics, exploring how disease crises and public policies affect health, healthcare utilization, and fertility decisions.

 <a href="/assets/InhyukHwang_CV.pdf" download style="text-decoration: underline; color: #0366d6;">CV</a> <span>|</span> Email: <a href="mailto:gn121259@naver.com" style="text-decoration: underline; color: #0366d6;">gn121259@naver.com</a>